Roman Polanski: 2005–present

 Despite Polanski's absence from the awards ceremony, his nomination and win sparked protests due to the rape charges that he still faces.
-The protestors held up signs with slogans like "Shame on an industry that protects rapists."
+The protestors held up signs with slogans like "Shame on an industry that protects rapists".
 Police clashed with protestors, even firing tear gas upon them.
-Actions were also taken by celebrities, such as Adèle Haenel, Noémie Merlant, and Celine Sciamma who walked out of the awards.
+Actions were also taken by celebrities, such as Adèle Haenel, Noémie Merlant and Celine Sciamma, who walked out of the awards.
 Many other celebrities and feminists spoke out against Polanski online, such as NousToutes, a French feminist collective, who called the win "shameful", and Jessica Chastain tweeted, "I Fucking Stan" in regard to the protests.
 At the same time some celebrities came to his defense, like actress Fanny Ardant, who said, "When I love someone, I love them passionately.
 And I love Roman Polanski a lot... a lot...
 So I'm very happy for him.
 Then, I understand that not everyone agrees but long live freedom!" and actress Brigitte Bardot who said, "Thankfully Polanski exists and he is saving cinema from its mediocrity!
 I judge him on his talent and not on his private life!
-I regret never having shot with him!".
+I regret never having shot with him!"
 The actor Lambert Wilson called the protest campaign against Polanski "abominable public lynching", as did Isabelle Huppert, who stated that "lynching is a form of pornography".
 Likewise, Polanski's alleged victim Samantha Geimer criticized the protesters as "very opportunistic", and said that "If you want to change the world today, you do it by ... demanding people be held accountable today, not by picking someone who is famous and thinking that if you demonise him for things that happened decades ago that somehow that has any value in protecting people and changing society".

-In an interview to promote the film, Polanski admitted: "I am familiar with many of the workings of the apparatus of persecution shown in the film...
-I can see the same determination to deny the facts and condemn me for things I have not done.
-Most of the people who harass me do not know me and know nothing about the case."